 Our Year 6 children come into the hall during lunch to eat their lunch alongside our Reception and Key Stage 1 children.
 They act as good role models and support the development of a school community where everyone talks to, and supports, one another.
 They model how to line up, use manners around the table and build a sense of school cohesion across the whole school.
 The Lunch Time Leaders get to choose 3 friends who they share table duties with and spend no longer than it takes to eat their dinner in the hall.

-Supported by Miss Bircham
+Led by Miss Bircham and Ms Creed

 Eco Warriors (Elected)

 Eco Warriors organise and lead activities to help make Grove more Green!
 They will meet half termly and plan an activity per term to raise awareness of local and national environmental issues.
 Children from across the school will be invited to apply through a project.

 Eco warriors is led by Miss Clarke and Miss Gardener

 4 children from Year 4 are elected each year to be our JRSOs.
 They promote road safety and organise activities throughout the year.

 Miss Wileard is the JRSO lead.